 Operational management can be disrupted significantly by unforeseen circumstances or calamities which could ultimately disrupt the execution of critical and operational processes.
-Business Continuity Management enables a.s.r. to continue its daily business uninterruptedly and to react quickly and effectively during such situations.
+Business Continuity Management enables a.s.r. to resume its daily business with limited interruptions and to react quickly and effectively during such situations.

 Critical processes and activities and the tools necessary to use for these processes are identified during the Business Impact Analysis.
-This includes the resources required to establish similar activities at a remote location.
 The factors that can threaten the availability of those tools necessary for the critical processes are identified in the Threat Analysis.

-a.s.r. considers something a crisis when one or more business lines are (in danger of being) disrupted in the operational management, due to a calamity, or when there is a reputational threat.
-In order to reduce the impact of the crisis, to stabilise the crisis, and to be able to react timely, efficiently and effectively, a.s.r. has assigned a crisis organisation.
+a.s.r. defines a crisis as: one or more business lines are (in danger of being) disrupted in their operations, due to a calamity, or when there is a reputational threat.
+In order to manage the crisis, and to be able to react timely, efficiently and effectively, a.s.r. has set up a crisis organisation.

 There is a central crisis team led by a member of the board.
-Each business line has their own crisis team led by the director of the management team.
-The continuity of activities and the recovery systems supporting critical activities are regularly tested and crisis teams are trained annually.
-The objective of the training is to give the teams insights into how they function during emergencies and to help them perform their duties more effectively during such situations.
-The training also sets out to clarify the roles, duties and responsibilities of the crisis teams.
-One important training scenario used is a scenario that includes cyber threats.
+Each business line has their own crisis team led by the director of the business line.
+The continuity of activities and the systems supporting critical activities are regularly tested and crisis teams are trained annually.
+The objective of the training is to give the teams insights in how they function during emergencies and to help them perform their duties more effectively during such situations.
+Some important training scenarios used are scenarios that include cyber threats.